botworld-wiki/beatburger.github.io/_bots/dune-bug.md

 botRarity: "Special"
 botRaritySortOrder: "2"
 botAcquisition: "<a href='/dune-bug#story-quest' title='Story quest to get Dune Bug'>Story Quest</a>"
 botOpinion: "A guaranteed bot you may get while progressing the storyline.
-Dune Bug is known for its top speed and a very little amount of health it has.
-While it can increase the survivability by itself with the two rolling abilities, a stunned Dune Bug is obviously extremely vulnerable.
-Very agile yet very fragile."
+Dune Bug may become your solid friend throughout the entire game being a sub dps/aoe unit with great survivability."
 searchKeywords: ""